For the iesohealth.com/en-gb site (“Site”) and direct marketing/ business development emails

-These notices do not govern our collection of personal information through any website or other means, other than through the Site.
-There are separate, different, more detailed Privacy Notices on our therapy sites relevant to the collection and use of personal data in connection with receiving our online cognitive behavioural therapy (CBT) services, and a further set for recruitment purposes.
+[N.B.
+There are separate, different, more detailed Privacy Notices on our therapy sites relevant to the collection and use of personal data in connection with receiving our online cognitive behavioural therapy (CBT) services, and further sets for the US website, employees, therapists and PWPs, UX participants, consultants, recruitment purposes and the therapist training site.]

-Ieso Digital Health Limited (”We”) are committed to protecting and respecting your privacy.
+Ieso Digital Health Limited (”We”) are committed to protecting and respecting your personal data and privacy.

-These Privacy Notices cover personal information processing of data collected via the Site and reflect legal requirements and regulations.
+These Privacy Notices cover personal information processing of data collected via the Site and/ or direct marketing/ business development emails, and reflect legal requirements and regulations.
 Here we explain what personal information we collect about you, how it is used, shared, secured, stored, and how you can exercise choices and manage your data.
 For the purpose of data protection legislation, the data controller is Ieso Digital Health Ltd of The Jeffreys Building, Cowley Road, Cambridge, CB4 0DS, registered with the Information Commissioner (ZA239229).
-Under the General Data Protection Regulations the different purposes of processing your data are legally permitted under Article 6 (1) (a) consent, Article 6 (1) (b) contract or Article 6 (1) (f) legitimate interests.
+Under the General Data Protection Regulations the different purposes of processing your data are legally permitted under Article 6 (1) (a) consent, Article 6 (1) (b) contract or Article 6 (1) (f) legitimate interests (Where the legal basis of the processing is Legitimate Interests, a legitimate interests assessment has been carried out and the legitimate interests identified as being able to inform existing customers about changes in the service, our attendance at conferences etc, or to make potential new customers aware that services/ opportunities to meet us exist (including within the NHS where there is public interest in individuals having access to services that support them with their mental health needs), to provide answers to questions posed by website visitors), or information to potential investors, business partners and/ or collaborators.

 Information we collect